ocamllabs/compiler-hacking/blog/_posts/2015-02-05-back-in-the-lab.md

 date:   2015-02-05 12:00:00
 ---

-We'll be meeting in the Computer Lab next Tuesday for another evening of compiler hacking.
+We'll be meeting in the Computer Lab next Tuesday (10th February 2015) for another evening of compiler hacking.
 All welcome!
 Please **[add yourself to the Doodle poll](http://doodle.com/zxmeyn2ih92mke85)** if you're planning to come along, and sign up to the [mailing list](http://lists.ocaml.org/listinfo/cam-compiler-hacking) to receive updates.

 ### Talk: Generating code with polymorphic let (Oleg Kiselyov)